neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/Installation.rst

       If you are on Windows please refer to the `offical documentation
       <http://getcomposer.org/doc/00-intro.md#installation-windows>`_ on how to install Composer on Windows

 #.
-Go to your htdocs directory and create a new project based on the TYPO3 Neos base distribution:
+Go to your htdocs directory and create a new project based on the Neos base distribution:

    .. code-block:: bash

       cd /your/htdocs/
-      php /path/to/composer.phar create-project typo3/neos-base-distribution TYPO3-Neos
+      php /path/to/composer.phar create-project typo3/neos-base-distribution Neos

-   Composer will take care of downloading all dependencies for running your TYPO3 Neos installation to the directory ``TYPO3-Neos``.
+   Composer will take care of downloading all dependencies for running your Neos installation to the directory ``Neos``.
    You can safely delete the vcs files by answering 'Y' to the question 'Do you want to remove the existing VCS (.git, .svn..) history?
 [Y,n]?'.

 #.
 Next set up a virtual host inside your Apache configuration.
 Set the ``DocumentRoot`` to the ``Web`` directory inside
-   the TYPO3 Neos installation.
+   the Neos installation.

    .. code-block:: apache

       NameVirtualHost *:80 # if needed

       <VirtualHost *:80>
-         DocumentRoot "/your/htdocs/TYPO3-Neos/Web/"
+         DocumentRoot "/your/htdocs/Neos/Web/"
          # enable the following line for production context
          #SetEnv FLOW_CONTEXT Production
          ServerName neos.demo